 ¡Como Mexico No Hay Dos!
-In any discussion of contemporary immigration the emotionally divisive arguments are about Latin Americans, and the great majority of the undocumented – “illegal aliens” – are Mexican.
-So we are really talking about Mexicans.
+In any discussion of contemporary immigration the most emotionally divisive arguments are either about Muslims or Latin Americans.
+But the vast majority of the undocumented – “illegal aliens” – are Mexican.
+So we are really talking primarily about Mexicans.
 Conventional anti-immigrant fears are primarily about these four issues: job-loss (They’ll put Americans out of work), crime (They are all drug users), taxpayer expenses (They all go on welfare and pay no taxes) and refusal to assimilate (They don’t learn English).
-So let’s get the rational discussion out of the way quickly:
+So let’s get the rational discussion out of the way quickly.

 …such U.S. industries as agriculture, construction, tourism, restaurants and hotels, and hospitals – all industries that cannot readily outsource – have long recruited and supported the immigration of low-wage workers, legally or illegally.
 Immigration “solves” their competitive problems.

 I can’t quantify this next thought, but it makes sense to me.
 Many of the mega-rich who control these industries, who really depend upon low-wage, undocumented immigrants, also contribute generously to the fear-mongering politicians who work to increase funding to the now 20,000-strong immigration patrols.
 I don’t know if these people have carefully considered the consequences of their actions.
 And yet…those policies have resulted in a large population of “illegal” Latinos, many of whom are deathly afraid of speaking out and forming unions, let alone demanding increased wages.
 The corporate elites want a truly compliant work force, and they have one.

 And – are you ready for this one? – Depending on how you measure success, Mexicans are actually the most successful immigrants in America!